American Basketball Association: History

-The league succeeded in forcing a merger with the NBA in the 1976 offseason.
+The league succeeded in forcing a merger with the NBA in the 1976 offseason, albeit at a high price.
 Four ABA teams were absorbed into the older league: the New York Nets, Denver Nuggets, Indiana Pacers, and San Antonio Spurs.
-As part of the merger agreement, the four teams were not permitted to participate in the 1976 NBA Draft.
+As part of the merger agreement, the four teams were not permitted to participate in the 1976 NBA draft.
 The merger was particularly hard on the Nets; the New York Knicks were firmly established in their arena, Madison Square Garden, and would not permit the Nets to share dates there.
-For drawing audience away from the Knicks, the Nets were forced to pay $4.3M to the Knicks organization.
-The Nets offered league superstar Julius Erving instead but the Knicks declined.
-The Nets had to settle for an arena in Piscataway, New Jersey and, to meet expenses, were forced to sell the contract of Erving to the Philadelphia 76ers.
+For drawing audience away from the Knicks, the Nets were forced to pay $4.8 million to the Knicks organization.
+The Nets offered league superstar Julius Erving instead, but the Knicks declined.
+The Nets had to settle for an arena in Piscataway, New Jersey, and to meet expenses were forced to sell the contract of Erving to the Philadelphia 76ers.
+The four teams were also denied national television contract money for the next three seasons.

-Two other clubs, the Kentucky Colonels and the Spirits of St. Louis, were disbanded upon the merger, with each getting a buyout: the Colonels received a one-time buyout that owner John Y. Brown, Jr. used to purchase the NBA's Buffalo Braves, while the Spirits owners negotiated a cut of the other ABA teams' television revenues in perpetuity.
-This deal netted the ownership group of the Spirits over $300M through nearly four decades due to a large increase in television revenues.
-In 2014, the NBA and the Spirits ownership agreed to phase out future payments in exchange for a one-time payment of $500M, making the total value for the deal over $800M.
+Two other clubs, the Kentucky Colonels and the Spirits of St. Louis, were disbanded upon the merger, with each getting a buyout: the Colonels received a one-time buyout that owner John Y. Brown, Jr. used to purchase the NBA's Buffalo Braves, while the Spirits owners (most significantly lawyer Donald Schupak) negotiated a cut of the other ABA teams' television revenues in perpetuity.
+This deal netted the ownership group of the Spirits over $300 million over nearly four decades due to a large increase in television revenues.
+In 2014, the NBA and the Spirits ownership agreed to phase out future payments in exchange for a one-time payment of $500 million, making the total value for the deal over $800 million.
 The seventh remaining team, the Virginia Squires, received nothing, as they had ceased operations shortly before the merger.
-The players from the Colonels, Spirits, and Squires were made available to NBA teams through a dispersal draft; the four teams absorbed by the NBA were allowed to choose players from this draft.
+The players from the Colonels, Spirits, and Squires were made available to NBA teams through a dispersal draft; the four teams absorbed by the NBA were allowed to choose players from this draft, albeit with all NBA teams picking by the inverse order of their win-loss percentages.

 One of the more significant long-term contributions of the ABA to professional basketball was to tap into markets in the southeast that had been collegiate basketball hotbeds (including North Carolina, Virginia, and Kentucky).
-The NBA was focused on the urban areas of the Northeast, Midwest and West Coast.
-At the time, it showed no interest in placing a team south of Washington, D.C, other than the Atlanta metropolitan area where the NBA's Hawks franchise relocated from St. Louis in 1968.
+The NBA was focused on the urban areas of the Northeast, Midwest, and West Coast.
+At the time, it showed no interest in placing a team south of Washington, D.C., other than the Atlanta metropolitan area, where the NBA's Hawks franchise relocated from St. Louis in 1968.